 You're computer needs to see both a crank speed reading and cam position reading for it to tell the coils to fire a spark to the plug.
-Because you have spark, I believe your sensors are fine.
-Also, your computer is good, otherwise you wouldn't have spark.

 Since you've checked spark and fuel pressure, use an automotive stethoscope to listen for your injectors firing.
 You'll hear a distinct clicking sound.
 If your injectors are firing, the valve timing may be off (bad timing chain).
 You can verify this by doing a compression test.